-This project was a lot of firsts for me – not just my first furniture project, but my first garage sale purchase as well (I’m not counting tagging along with my mom or my grandma as a kid – this is the first purchase since I’ve been out and on my own for *mumble* years).
+This project was my first garage sale purchase, believe it or not (I’m not counting tagging along with my mom or my grandma as a kid – this is the first purchase since I’ve been out and on my own for *mumble* years).
 I found this beauty for $5… I hear that’s a steal.
 I was happy with it, anyway!

 Okay, she’s not so beautiful… she has weird knobs, and that gold can only have come from the 70’s.
 But it was a really solid piece and I was so happy to finally rescue a piece of furniture and transform it.